Set : Paying for College

 - Federal Financial Aid Opportunities

 - Federal Tax Benefits

-In order to afford college, you need to know what goes into its cost.
-You may think of tuition, mandatory fees, room and board (food), books, transportation, and supplies.
-Some of these costs you can’t control, such as tuition.
-However, if you’re financially literate, you can learn to balance a budget and keep costs down on the items you can control, such as transportation and food.
+In order to afford college, prospective students need to know what goes into its cost, like tuition, mandatory fees, room and board (food), books, transportation, and supplies.
+Some of these costs are fixed, such as tuition.
+However, if students are financially literate, they can learn to balance a budget and keep costs down on the items they can control, such as transportation and food.

-You can also help your future self by saving money.
-The earlier you start saving money, the closer you’ll get to your savings goal.
-Talk to your family about savings accounts, federal savings bonds, stocks and mutual funds, college savings plans, and the other ways they can save.
-If you earn money by babysitting, mowing your neighbors’ lawns, or another after-school job, practice setting up a budget of how much you’ll earn, how much you can spend now, and how much you want to save in your bank account.
-If you don’t already have an account with a bank or credit union, talk to your family about starting one.
+The earlier students start saving money, the closer they'll get to their savings goal.
+Things like savings accounts, federal savings bonds, stocks and mutual funds, and college savings plans are examples of how they can save.
+Students who earn money by babysitting, mowing lawns, or have other after-school jobs can practice setting up a budget using how much they’ll earn, how much they can spend, and how much they want to save.
+Students who don’t already have an account with a bank or credit union should talk to their family about starting one.

-These skills won’t just help you now or when you’re in college, but they will also set up good habits for the rest of your life!
+These skills won’t just help students now or when they’re in college, but they will also set up good habits for the rest of their lives!

 Your Savings Goal

-To understand how much you will need to save, try this college savings calculator.
-It will help you estimate the cost of attending a college or university and then determine how much you will need to save to meet those costs.
-You don’t need to save the total cost.
-Your family may be able to help, and financial aid is available to those who need it.
+To understand how much they'll need to save, students should try this college savings calculator.
+It will help estimate the cost of attending a college or university and then determine how much they will need to save to meet those costs.
+Students should remember that while the total cost may seem high, financial aid is available to those who need it.

 Ways to Save